mrbusche/matthewbusche.com/_posts/2024-11-23-book-notes-open-talent-john-winsor.md

 - The biggest opportunity for you when you start your open talent journey is to tap into your current team to help you solve problems and do the tasks you need.
 There is always a combination of cognitive surplus and people inside your organization looking for mobility with upskilling and project work.

-- Our research shows that, using platforms, it typically takes four days to hire a freelancer to do the work you need instead of the average twoplus months to find the right talent in this talent-constrained environment through traditional methods.
+- Our research shows that, using platforms, it typically takes four days to hire a freelancer to do the work you need instead of the average two plus months to find the right talent in this talent-constrained environment through traditional methods.
 We also find that the freelance talent you hire on a platform is typically 30 percent less expensive and 40 percent more productive than the internal employee performing the same tasks.
 You see this massive gain in productivity because you're hiring freelancers to do a task, not to play a role in the company.
 You are paying them to do the work you want, not to spend time at corporate meetings, office gatherings, and the like.

 - External talent clouds for strategic advantages, cost savings, and flexibility.
 The ETC is a term we use for this growing practice; it's an efficient and cost-effective way that companies can obtain the specialized talents they need from outside sources without sacrificing quality or productivity.
 - How does an ETC work?
 The key to success in this phase rests on strong and trusting relationships with the right platform partners.
 Our recommendation is to take a two-fold approach.
 Revisit how you managed your full-time staff and determine which of these roles are better suited for freelance workers.
 The goal here should be to become agile yet to remain focused on the indispensability of certain positions for the company's operations to run smoothly.